BeerOnBeard/coffee-shop-order-system/README.md

 curl -d '{ "CustomerName": "Phil", "Coffees": [ { "Type": "Black", "NumberOfSugars": 0, "NumberOfCreamers": 0 } ] }' -H 'Content-Type: application/json' http://localhost:5000/Orders
 ```

-You can then query the `CoffeeShop.Api` and the `Barista.Api` to see the request as it's broken down from a full order to the separate domain.
+You can then query the `CoffeeShop.Api`, `Barista.Api`, and the `Bakery.Api` to see the request as it's broken down from a full order to the separate domains.

 ```bash
 curl -i -H 'Accept: application/json' http://localhost:5000/Orders